How to become a confident networker

 Find out who’s attending and what they like.
 Individuals with common interests relate to each other and connect on a deeper level.
 Social media is a goldmine when it comes to finding information about people, so use it.
 It will help you with conversation starters.

-2. It always starts with positive body language and a smile
+2. Maintain positive body language and a smile

 Walk confidently into and around the room, shake hands and make eye contact.
 Be approachable by adopting simple gestures, such as smiling, when breaking the ice.